 - Magnetic resonance imaging (MRI).
 Using radio waves and a strong magnetic field, MRI scans can produce exceptionally detailed images of bones and the soft tissues that surround them.

-A bone biopsy is the gold standard for diagnosing osteomyelitis, because it can also reveal what particular type of germ has infected your bone.
+A bone biopsy can reveal what type of germ has infected your bone.
 Knowing the type of germ allows your doctor to choose an antibiotic that works particularly well for that type of infection.

 An open biopsy requires anesthesia and surgery to access the bone.
 In some situations, a surgeon inserts a long needle through your skin and into your bone to take a biopsy.
 This procedure requires local anesthetics to numb the area where the needle is inserted.
 X-ray or other imaging scans may be used for guidance.

-The most common treatments for osteomyelitis are surgery to remove portions of bone that are infected or dead, followed by antibiotics.
-Hospitalization is usually necessary.
+The most common treatments for osteomyelitis are surgery to remove portions of bone that are infected or dead, followed by intravenous antibiotics given in the hospital.

 Depending on the severity of the infection, osteomyelitis surgery may include one or more of the following procedures: